 This is the third part of our series "Digitalisation 2021".
 After looking at the areas of sales and IT security in the first two articles, we take a closer look at the digitisation of marketing in this article.
+The upcoming parts will be about logistics, finance, procurement, manufacturing and controlling.
 The subject at hand is marketing automation.

 A practical example - let's take a look at the current job ads for Marketing Automation at Zalando (as of 03/27/2021).